fbettag/println/README.md

 If you want to try it without MongoDB, feel free to do so.
 Just make sure you unset/comment "mo.host" in your .props-files.

-## Page title

-Instead of writing stupid SQL-Queries to get the default pagetitle, the pagetitle is defined in the properties files (default.props, production.default.props).
-IMHO this is a performance-saver as well as practiable..
-How often do you change your main-site title?

 ## Tracking atom.xml and sitemap.xml

 Simply place the following in one or both of the files (not in any of the repeated sections of course):